 As I argue, Khrushchev-era reforms to the criminal justice system ultimately empowered Russians to take ownership of and manipulate the criminal justice system – and the death penalty process in particular – in order to secure their own interests.
 A new kind of Soviet identity, typically associated with late socialism, thus began to emerge as early as the 1950s.
 Yet, even more important shifts in popular attitudes towards state authority and official discourse took place in the late 1970s and early 1980s, culminating during Gorbachev’s tenure.
 Reforms designed to professionalize, depoliticize, and lend legitimacy to the country’s legal institutions inadvertently invited criticism of what came to be seen as a poorly managed and unjust criminal justice system.
 Throughout the 1980s and during Perestroika, popular hostility to state authority grew more acute and qualitatively distinct, giving rise to a legalistic, rights-based concept of citizenship that persisted until, and indeed outlived, the collapse of the Soviet state.

-Research for this dissertation inspired an article currently under review with Cahiers du Monde Russe, titled “Legality and Morality in Supreme Soviet Discussions of Death Row Pardons, 1953-64.”
-This article, co-authored with Jeffrey Hardy, analyzes how the most elite members of the Soviet Communist Party tried to reconcile socialist morality with their new commitment to socialist legality when pardoning death row inmates in the decade following Stalin’s death.
+Research for this dissertation inspired an article with Cahiers du Monde Russe (April 2019), titled “‘We Can’t Shoot Everyone’: Supreme Soviet Discussions of Death Row Pardons, 1953‑1964.”
+This article, co-authored with Jeffrey Hardy and translated into French, analyzes how the most elite members of the Soviet Communist Party tried to reconcile socialist morality with their new commitment to socialist legality when pardoning death row inmates in the decade following Stalin’s death.

 Tentative Title: Island on the Edge: From Communism to Capitalism on Sakhalin Island, 1984-Present

 Island on the Edge explores the transition from socialism to capitalism in Russia during the late 20th and early 21st centuries.
 Specifically, it centers on Sakhalin Island, situated directly north of Japan in the Sea of Okhotsk.
-The twentieth century witnessed the transformation of Sakhalin into a coveted asset for Soviet Cold War diplomacy.
-Its location allowed the postwar Soviet government to collaborate with communist-friendly states like China and check the expansion of American influence in Japan and the Korean peninsula.
 During the 1990s, residents of Sakhalin endured not one but two revolutionary events: the collapse of communism and the discovery of oil off the island’s north east coast, both of which paved the way for the construction of the world’s largest integrated oil and gas project, the Shell-owned Sakhalin II.
 Having lost a communist welfare state, Sakhalin’s diverse population acquired a new one in the form of multinational corporations that gravitated to the island to capitalize on its natural wealth.
 My project seeks to answer the following questions: How did international human and capital flows affect these peoples’ lives?
 How did they respond as they witnessed their communities transform into company towns, their landscape into extraction zones, and their neighbors into dependents of foreign employers?
 Speaking to the themes of globalization, labor, political economy, and the environment in the late and post-Soviet space, this project seeks to understand how a community’s communist past shapes its capitalist present, how dramatic socioeconomic change unites or divides an ethnically diverse peoples who nevertheless share a common past, and how human agency can bolster or undermine systemic change on the local, national, and international level.

-Sakhalin’s trajectory also enhances our understanding of the Asian Pacific Rim, a region whose people and energy resources have been drawn into the global economy – and more recently, American global strategy – in profound ways.
+Sakhalin’s trajectory also enhances our understanding of the Asian Pacific Rim, a region whose people and energy resources have been drawn into the global economy in profound ways.
 How did the creation of a Free Economic Zone on Sakhalin Island shape Russia’s relationship with Europe, Japan, China, and the United States after 1991?
 How did the arrival of multinational corporations on Sakhalin bolster or undermine Russia’s reintegration into the global economy and international diplomatic table during the 1990s and into the present?
 My project recasts the Asian Pacific Rim region as a multi-continental zone whose economic and geopolitical value and vulnerability stems from political, social, and environmental processes both within and outside the control of the states and people that inhabit it.

 In addition to my academic research, I have written and produced content for Time/LIFE, National Public Radio, Not Even Past, and PBS's Frontline/World.
 See a sample of my most recent work below.